evso7th/EtherMusic/REDDIT_POST.md

 3. Use it to play the note.
 4. When the note is released, the synth is marked as "available" again. **It is never destroyed.**

 **The Reality:** This was a game-changer for manual playing.
 The sound was crystal clear.
-The Crackle Dragon was gone, ahe GC Goblins were banished.
+The Crackle Dragon was gone, the GC Goblins were banished.
 We had won!

 ...but we had forgotten about our Autopilot feature.